-The Rise of Patient Capital: The Political Economy of Chinese Global Finance
+The Rise of China's Patient Capital: A Tectonic Shift in Global Finance in Developing Countries?

 Suggested Citation: Suggested Citation